- Home

 Angle of View Insights

-By angle of view, the 30°segment dominated the market with the largest revenue share of 38.88% in 2024 and is anticipated to grow at the fastest CAGR over the forecast period.
+By angle of view, the 30°segment dominated the market with the largest revenue share of over 38.9% in 2025 and is anticipated to grow at the fastest CAGR over the forecast period.
 The 30° rigid scope is the most widely used angle of view in diagnostic and operative rigid endoscopy.
 It balances forward and lateral visualization, enabling surgeons to see around structures without physically repositioning the scope as frequently.
 This flexibility makes 30° scopes the standard choice in laparoscopic surgery, urology, gynecology, and general endoscopy.
 Devices such as the Olympus 5 mm 30° Rigid Laparoscope are used in hospitals and ambulatory centers.
 They are instrumental in gynecologic procedures (e.g., ovarian cystectomy, endometriosis treatment) and general surgery (e.g., cholecystectomy, hernia repair), where both central and peripheral structures need simultaneous monitoring.

-The 45°segment is anticipated to grow at the significant CAGR over the forecast period.
+The 45°segment is anticipated to grow at a significant CAGR over the forecast period.
 The 45° rigid endoscope is gaining traction in advanced laparoscopic, colorectal, and bariatric surgeries.
 This angle provides an extended oblique view, enabling surgeons to look “around corners” in deep or complex anatomical sites such as the pelvis, retroperitoneum, or upper mediastinum.
 This enhanced visualization is critical during dissections near sensitive structures or tight operative fields.
 Examples include the Olympus 5 mm 45° Laparoscope, which is designed with improved light distribution and reduced glare.
 In robotic and thoracoscopic setups, these scopes enable dynamic orientation without requiring frequent repositioning of the patient or instrument.
 They are often used with articulating camera systems or scope holders in longer procedures.

 Product Dimension Insights

-By product dimension, the 4-5.9 mm segment dominated the market with the largest revenue share of 29.78% in 2024.
+By product dimension, the 4-5.9 mm segment dominated the market with the largest revenue share of over 29.8% in 2025.
 Rigid scopes with diameters between 4 mm and 5.9 mm scopes are standard in general surgery, gynecology, urology, and thoracic procedures.
 The 5 mm rigid laparoscope is widely used due to its optimal balance of durability, image quality, and compatibility with standard trocar systems.
 Examples include the Olympus 5 mm 30° and 45° rigid endoscopes and Stryker's autoclavable 5 mm HD scope.
 Their broad utility spans laparoscopic cholecystectomy, appendectomy, nephrectomy, hysterectomy, and endometriosis ablation.
 These scopes are highly compatible with current-generation 4K and fluorescence-guided systems, enhancing procedural accuracy and intraoperative decision-making.

 The 2-3.9 mm segment is anticipated to grow at the fastest CAGR over the forecast period.
 Growth in this segment is fueled by the shift to outpatient and minimally invasive diagnostics.
-In gynecology, there is a rising demand for small-diameter scopes compatible with portable towers, making them ideal for mobile or remote clinics.
+In gynecology, there is rising demand for small-diameter scopes compatible with portable towers, making them ideal for mobile or remote clinics.
 The affordability of these scopes, along with strong procedure compatibility and moderate reusability, ensures consistent demand.
-Unit volume growth is robust in emerging markets where cost-sensitive clinics prefer smaller screens for adult and pediatric diagnostic applications.
+Unit volume growth is vigorous in emerging markets where cost-sensitive clinics prefer smaller screens for adult and pediatric diagnostic applications.

 Product Length Insights

-The extra-long scopes (> 35 cm) segment is anticipated to grow at the significant CAGR over the forecast period.
+The extra-long scopes (> 35 cm) segment is anticipated to grow at a significant CAGR over the forecast period.
 Extra-long rigid scopes (>35 cm) are used in deep-cavity surgeries, bariatric and thoracic surgeries, robotic-assisted surgeries, and spinal endoscopies.
 Due to their extended reach, these scopes require enhanced handling and sterility solutions.
 They often employ sterile draping or sheathing systems to maintain asepsis while preventing cross-contamination across longer shaft lengths.
 Notable examples include robotically compatible 38-45 cm scopes, bariatric laparoscopes, and spinal endoscopes used in minimally invasive discectomies.
 Companies such as Intuitive Surgical, KARL STORZ, and Stryker offer scopes tailored for longer procedures, often integrating camera heads, fluorescence guidance, and articulated sheathing systems.

 Surgical Center Size Insights

 The medium (100-299 beds) segment is anticipated to grow at the fastest CAGR over the forecast period.
 Medium-sized surgical centers include regional hospitals, urban community hospitals, and private surgical institutes.
 Although these centers offer surgeries across specialties, they operate within mid-range budgets and limited OR capacity.
 Their scope of procurement is guided by versatility, standardization, and OR efficiency.
 They generally require 4-5.9 mm autoclavable scopes in standard lengths (30-35 cm), with angled optics (30°, 45°) being the preferred choice across most MIS procedures.
-Scope selection is often tied to manufacturer support-many centers enter vendor agreements that bundle endoscopes with light sources, monitors, and processors under long-term maintenance contracts.
+Scope selection is often tied to manufacturer support.
+Many centers enter vendor agreements that bundle endoscopes with light sources, monitors, and processors under long-term maintenance contracts.

 Surgical Center Location Insights

-The outpatient facilities segment is expected to grow at the fastest rate during the forecast period.
+Theoutpatient facilities segment is expected to grow at the fastest CAGR during the forecast period.
 The outpatient segment comprises ambulatory surgical centers (ASCs) and specialty surgical centers, is growing rapidly as global healthcare systems shift toward cost-effective, short-stay interventions.
 These centers focus on high-volume, low-acuity MIS procedures such as laparoscopic cholecystectomy, hernia repair, diagnostic hysteroscopy, and urology interventions.
 Outpatient facilities play a vital role in the rigid endoscope market by providing convenient & efficient diagnostic and therapeutic procedures.
 The increasing popularity of endoscopes in outpatient settings is attributed to their numerous advantages.
 One significant advantage of endoscopes in outpatient facilities is their cost-effectiveness.
 Such factors boost the segment growth.

 Regional Insights